WildernessLabs/docfx/guides/Getting_Started/Setup/macos/index.md

 We have a custom version of the open-source st-tools developed by [ST](https://www.st.com).

-[Download ST-tools](http://downloads.wildernesslabs.co/Meadow_Beta/STLink.zip), unzip if needed (macOS will do this by default) and save to a convenient location.
+[Download ST Utils](http://downloads.wildernesslabs.co/Meadow_Beta/STLink.zip), unzip if needed (macOS will do this by default) and save to a convenient location.

 ## Vagrant (Optional)